syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/how-to/pagerenderstarted-pagerendercompleted-js.md

 ---
 layout: post
-title: pageRenderStarteded and PageRenderCompleted event in | Syncfusion
+title: Rendering events in | Syncfusion
-description: Learn here all about the pageRenderStarteded and PageRenderCompleted event in Syncfusion Javascript PDF Viewer component of Syncfusion Essential JS 2 and more.
+description: Learn here all about the pageRenderInitiate and pageRenderComplete event in Syncfusion Javascript PDF Viewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: PDF Viewer
 publishingplatform: ##Platform_Name##